Black Folks Soul Food Cabbage Recipe

 This recipe calls for one chopped head of cabbage and generously serves six people.

-How to make Southern cabbage
+How to make soul food cabbage

 1. Chop the cabbage, removing the core and coarsely chopping the leaves.